mwbowers/mwbowers.github.io/manuals/datagate/on-sql-server/dg-on-sql-server-overview.md

 ---
 title: DataGate on SQL Server Overview
+description: This document provides an overview of deploying DataGate on SQL Server, including prerequisites, installation steps, and initial configuration to integrate DataGate with SQL Server environments.
 ---

 DataGate (DG) connects .NET clients with MS SQL Server.
 The concepts surfaced by the DG API are based on the IBM i database ISAM style record level access.
 The DG client is delivered in the ASNA.QSys.DataGate.Client .NET assembly.